A Pilot Study on Visually Stimulated Cognitive Tasks for EEG-Based Dementia Recognition: Results

-In the VERP task, the ERP signals elicited during the task from each group are visually distinguishable.
-For all scalp electrodes, the amplitude of the ERP signals from normal control appears to be the largest, while the ERP signals from dementia show the lowest amplitude.
-In the range 285-500ms, the negative peaks at the long significant intervals are observed at the left to the central frontal lobe, whereas the strong positive peaks are found at the right to the central parietal lobe.
-Lastly, the significant intervals that contain N200 latency are found in a few channels in the parietal lobe(CP3, P6, P8).
+The ERPs signals elicited during the VERP task from each group were visually distinguishable (see Supplementary Figure S4).
+For all scalp electrodes, the amplitude of the ERPs signals from NC group appeared to be the largest, followed by MCI and DEM groups.
+In the range between 285 – 500 ms, the negative and positive peaks at the long significant intervals were observed mainly at the left frontal, midline, and right parietal lobes.
+The significant intervals that contained N200 latency were found in a few channels on the parietal lobe (CP3, P6, and P8).